-- Open 85 hours per week when classes are in session, including Sunday through Thursday nights until midnight. - · Interlibrary loan - · Course Guides tailored for your class - Library Instruction tailored for your class - Academic Success Center for students who want to improve study strategies, accommodations for students with disabilities, and writing assistance and tutoring for everyone. - Educational Technology Lab for instructors who need help setting up their courses in Moodle or need some guidance with online course design.
+- The library is open year round.
+During the traditional school year, the library is open 85 hours per week, including Sunday through Thursday nights until midnight. - Interlibrary loan - Course Guides tailored for your class - Library Instruction tailored for your class - Academic Success Center for students who want to improve study strategies, accommodations for students with disabilities, and writing assistance and tutoring for everyone. - Educational Technology Lab for instructors who need help setting up their courses in Moodle or need some guidance with online course design.